Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 of the subnet indpendently (if pre-created) and issue the resize command again if you encounter this issue.

+#### Compute Node appears to be stuck in `starting` state
+If you are using pools with `native` container support, compute nodes that appear to be "stuck" in `starting` state may not be stack at all.
+During this phase, all Docker images specified in the `global_resources` are preloaded on to compute nodes.
+Thus, it may take a while for your compute nodes to transition to `idle` from this state.

+If you are not using pools with `native` container support, then there may be an issue allocating the node from the Azure Cloud.
+Azure Batch automatically tries to recover from this state, but may not be able to on occasion.
+In these circumstances, you can delete the affected nodes with `pool delnode --all-starting` and then `pool resize` to scale the pool back to your desired amount.

+#### Compute Node appears to be stuck in `waiting_for_start_task` state
+Compute nodes that appear to be "stuck" in waiting for start task may not be stuck at all.
+If you are not using pools with `native` container support and are specifying that nodes should block for all Docker images to be present on the node before allowing scheduling and your Docker images are large, it may take a while for your compute nodes to transition from waiting for start task to idle.

+If you are certain the above is not the cause for this behavior, then it may indicate a regression in the Batch Shipyard code, a new Docker release that is causing interaction issues (e.g., with nvidia-docker) or some other problem that was not caught during testing.
+You can retrieve the compute node start task stdout and stderr files to diagnose further and report an issue on GitHub if it appears to be a defect.

-#### Compute Node start task failure
+#### Compute Node enters `start_task_failed` state
-Batch Shipyard installs the Docker Host Engine and other requisite software when the compute node starts.
-There is a possibility for the start task to fail due to transient network faults when issuing system software updates.
+For pools thare are allocated without `native` container support, Batch Shipyard installs the Docker Host Engine and other requisite software when the compute node starts.
+Even with pools with `native` container support, some additional software is installed along with integrity checks of the compute node.
+There is a possibility for the start task to fail due to transient network faults when issuing system software updates or other issues.
 You can turn on automatic rebooting where Batch Shipyard can attempt to mitigate the issue on your behalf in the `pool.yaml` config file.
 Alternatively, you can issue the command
 `pool rebootnode --all-start-task-failed` which will attempt to reboot the nodes that have entered this state.

-If the compute node fails to start properly, Batch Shipyard will automatically download the compute node's stdout and stderr files for the start task into the directory where you ran `shipyard`.
-The files will be placed in `<pool name>/<node id>/startup/std{err,out}.txt`.
+If the compute node fails to start properly, Batch Shipyard will automatically download the compute node's stdout.txt, stderr.txt and cascade.log files for the start task into the directory where you ran `shipyard`.
+The files will be placed in `<pool name>/<node id>/startup/`.
 You can examine these files to see what the possible culprit for the issue is.
 If it appears to be transient, you can try to create the pool again.
 If it appears to be a Batch Shipyard issue, please report the issue on GitHub.